Home / PMBOK Guide

 What do you get out of Project Initiation?

 With these deliverables in hand, the organization is prepared to turn its attention to the project scope.
-Stay tuned for future posts on project scope planning, definition and verification.
+For the next process of project definition, see our post on project scope planning.

 For more help on navigating the challenges of project management, contact us today.